 - Around a tablespoon or two of maida/all-purpose flour

 - Another flour to add is corn flour.

-- Also add red food color and egg into it.
-The egg is beaten here and I am using both the white and yellow part of the egg.
+- Also, add red food color and egg into it.
+The egg is beaten here, and I am using the white and yellow parts of the egg.

-- Mix everything well, cover and marinate in refrigerator for at least 30 min to 1 hour to help the chicken absorb all the ingredients.
+- Mix everything well, cover, and marinate in the refrigerator for at least 30 min to 1 hour to help the chicken absorb all the ingredients.

 - Heat oil for frying.
 Heat it hot enough to fry them well.

-- Stir the chicken pieces up and down while frying so that they fry well on all sides and taste evenly.
+- Stir the chicken pieces up and down while frying so that they fry nicely on all sides and taste even.

-- Remove the fried chicken pieces from oil using a strainer.
+- Remove the fried chicken pieces from the oil using a filter.

-- Place a tissue paper on a plate and serve the chicken pieces on them.
-This helps absorb the oil from the chicken completely.
+- Place tissue paper on a plate and serve the chicken pieces on them.
+This helps absorb the oil from the chicken thoroughly.

 - Serve hot!!!

 These snacks are best to eat in a day as it contains chicken and cannot be stored for a long time.

 If the weather is good and cold, they can last well for a day as the chicken tends to spoil quickly.
 They can last up to 24 hours; it is a deep-fried snacks.

 Try to serve it as a snack or starter or just with any main course meal as a side dish.

 I suggest not using it the next day as the chicken spoils too quickly at room temperature.